For more information contact Dr. Douglas Steinbrech in New York, NY.

 Potential Risks of 700cc Implants

 All general surgical risks apply—temporary soreness/swelling, possible changes in nipple sensation, scarring, infection, or hematoma (uncommon).
 With 700cc, added width and weight can place more stress on tissues over time, raising the chance of lower‑pole descent (“bottoming out”), lateral drift, or symmastia if base width is exceeded or support is limited.
 Thin tissues may show edges/rippling more.
 Implant‑related issues include capsular contracture and rupture/deflation (saline deflates visibly; silicone rupture can be “silent,” so periodic imaging may be advised).
 Larger volumes may also increase the likelihood of a future lift or pocket revision, especially after pregnancy or weight changes.
-Smart sizing, precise pocket control, and consistent bra support keep risks low.
+Smart sizing, precise pocket control, and consistent bra support help minimize risks.

 Before & After Photos